-Naturally, as Fat Transfer is a surgical procedure, it must be performed as a sterile procedure in order to avoid a risk of infection.
-However, hospital admission may not be necessary.
-Minor Fat Transfers can be performed using a sterile technique in our Clinic’s own Operating Theatre under Local Anaesthesia with/without Sedation and you can go home shortly afterwards.
+Naturally, as Fat Transfer is a surgical procedure, it must be performed as a sterile procedure in order to avoid a risk of infection and so needs to be done in a Hospital’s Operating Theatre either under General Anaesthesia or Intravenous Sedation depending on the extent of the procedure.
+Whichever is used, you can go home shortly afterwards.

-In recent times, Breast Augmentation by Fat Transfer has seen a revival for those women either not wanting implants or being unsuitable for implants.
+In recent times, Breast Augmentation by Fat Transfer has seen a revival for those women either not wishing to have implants or being unsuitable for implants.

 The DISADVANTAGES of Breast Augmentation by Fat Transfer are:

 This has become a popularly requested procedure worldwide in recent years.